 Vini di Giovanni

 Raised on the rough terrain of the Barbagia Mountains of Sardinia, Giovanni Mesina moved with his family to Umbria in search of more peaceful pastures, initially to watch over his sheep (Giovanni is a shepherd) and make cheese but now, guided by one of Italy’s most revered natural winemakers Danilo Marcucci, Giovanni also makes wine.

 Situated on the rolling hills of Pianello to the north of Perugia and covering less than three hectares, Giovanni raises his sheep on organic soil punctuated by ancient olive trees (from which he makes his own oil) and small rows of grapevines – a mix of typical red varieties of the region including cilliegolo, and his favourite white variety from Sardinia, vermentino.
 Produced in a strictly natural way with a minimalist approach in the cellar “to capture the magical expression of the fruit and the earth”, Giovanni’s wines are incredibly special, from the labels (all made from grass) to the juice itself: expertly balanced and superbly moreish.
-Just 600 bottles were made of his slightly sparkling natural red – with only 150 ever reaching UK soil.

 Fourth generation winemaker Matteo Furlani tends to his family's small parcels of vines, high above the city of Trento.
 Like his father and grandfather, he sees no need to use synthetic chemicals on the land, incorporating biodynamic preparations and natural practices instead to create his incredible range of wines, which include a series of natural sparklers in milky shades of magenta, pink and white.